epgmedia/epgmediallc/wp-content/plugins/wp-file-upload/readme.txt

 Simply put the shortcode [wordpress_file_upload] to the contents of any WordPress page and you will be able to upload files to any directory inside wp-contents of your WordPress site.

-The new version of the plugin includes a file browser to access the uploaded files from the Dashboard (only for admins currently).
+The plugin includes a file browser to access and manage the uploaded files from the Dashboard (only for admins currently).

+Current version supports filters and actions before and after file upload, in order to extend its capabilities.

 Please note that this plugin is the successor of **Inline Upload** plugin.